Frequently Asked Questions

 Landlords want to make sure they will get paid rent every month.
 If an entity goes bankrupt or doesn’t have any assets, then there’s nothing to guarantee the rent will be paid, so the landlord may require that the tenant, in his or her individual capacity, guarantee that the rent will be paid, even if the entity doesn’t have the funds.

 A large company with lots of assets and a proven history of payment will have a lot more bargaining power than a brand-new company without a lot of funds.
 It’s a pretty common requirement, but there are ways to limit the tenant’s personal exposure, too.

 Bonus content: an assumed name certificate, or a “doing business as” or DBA, is NOT a legal entity!
 It does not protect the tenant or insulate the client legally!

 There was a huge increase in my tax bill/operating expenses and I think I was overcharged.
 What do I do?

 Ideally, The Law Office of Jenna Zebrowski, PLLC negotiated the lease before you got the bills and you have an audit right in your lease, where you can reconcile the landlord’s costs and the payments actually made.

-If you signed the lease and don’t have an audit right, we can still discuss how you can reconcile your payments and the costs you are being charged and how to control these costs in the future.
+If you signed the lease and don’t have an audit right, I can still discuss how you can reconcile your payments and the costs you are being charged and how to control these costs in the future.